What is it?

 What’s the problem with it?

 Fundamentally, the regulatory approach of strengthening powers of the Bank of England to wind up failing banks is a better tool for managing risks to taxpayers from banks.
 Full regulatory powers to ensure that bank losses fall on shareholders and bondholders instead of taxpayers, often called a ‘bail-in’, would mean there is no longer a justification for a specific tax on banking.
-Given the importance of banking and financial and business services in general to the British economy, the best tax and regulatory approach to manage the specific risks from the sector is important.
+Given the importance of banking, financial and business services in general to the British economy, the best tax and regulatory approach to manage the specific risks from the sector is important.

 What should be done?